 - Weight Loss – aarrrgghhh!!!
 I started out well with my diet, but haven’t lost any weight.
+I also planed to read some health and diet reviews from Ben at DadQuarters website.
 Stephanie and I rearranged our living room to put in my bowflex and we bought her an elliptical, but so far we have only used the new room a handful of times.

 - Dinning Out – this is supposed to foster a few new living habits, like spending less money, spending more time with family, and losing weight.
 For most of January we did great, but we both have slipped back into our old habits over the last few weeks and go out to eat often.

 Lets move on to the moderate to good news:

 - School – I had to postpone my college start date until March due to money issues, but all has been resolved and we are moving ahead with March 1st as my start date.